-- Unitary patent - after years of negotiations, companies will soon be able to protect their intellectual property by registering for a single, unitary European patent.
-The new system will also make it easier to enforce companies’ rights in court, and overall make it simpler and cheaper for companies to protect their innovations.
+- Unitary patent - companies can protect their intellectual property by registering for a single, unitary European patent.
+This system also makes it easier to enforce companies’ rights in court, and overall make it simpler and cheaper for companies to protect their innovations.

 Single Market Programme (SMP)